zilupe/unicorn/unicorn/data/history_story/franchise_6.md

-One of the two oldest active franchises in the league (along with [F:5]).
+The most successful franchise in the league history.
+The second oldest surviving franchise (after [F:3]), but has been out of the league for a season in-between.